NtajiBenbor/SIMPLE-TODO-APP/README.md

 ## 3. Why I built this :hammer:
 This was a part of the web development course I'm currently in—a code-along project.
 I gave it a shot on my own initially, got some bits working.
-Later, I checked out the tutor's code-along video, built it with them, and then took another swing at it solo..
+Later, I checked out the tutor's code-along video, built it with them, and then took another swing at it solo.

 ## 4. what I learned building this project.